- Social and Evolutionary Neuroscience Research Group (SENRG) Research Group

 - Music and social bonding.
 Self-other merging and neurohormonal mechanisms.pdf PDF document 594.1 KB

-BSc (Hons; University of Cape Town); MSc (Oxford); DPhil (PhD, Oxford)
+BSc (Hons; University of Cape Town); MSc (Oxford); PhD/DPhil (Oxford)

 Dance and Social bonding

 Originally from Namibia, I previously studied Evolutionary Biodiversity and Zoology at the University of Cape Town, completing my honours research on cooperative breeding in Naked Mole Rats.
 At Oxford I graduated with a masters in Environmental Change and Management, where I used social science research skills to look at art and environmental education.
-In 2015 I completed my doctoral research in Robin Dunbar's Social and Evolutionary Neuroscience Research lab, focussing on a topic which combined my love of dance with my curiosity about human nature, evolution and sociality.
+Following this I joined Robin Dunbar's Social and Evolutionary Neuroscience Research lab, where I began my doctoral research on a topic which combines my love of dance with my curiosity about human nature, evolution and sociality.

 Doctoral research summary